The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 When traveling in France, you must follow these COVID-19 safety rules:

-The information above was last checked on 9/21/21.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your bus between Lisbon and Paris before traveling.
+The information above was last checked on 9/24/22.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your bus from Lisbon to Paris before traveling.

-Reentry to Portugal is allowed for: Entry is partially open for citizens and permanent residents of France
+Entry into Portugal is allowed for: Entry is unrestricted for citizens and permanent residents of France

 The government of Portugal has imposed these measures to reduce the spread of COVID-19:

-Last checked on 9/19/21.
-We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your bus to Lisbon from Paris here.
+Last checked on 9/12/22.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your bus to Lisbon from Paris.

 Here are some other resources that might have the information you need